 U.A.E. banks are mostly funded through on demand or time based customer deposits made by private individuals or private sector companies.
-Together, these deposits constituted approximately 74.6 per cent. of total deposits of the U.A.E. banking sector as at 30 September 2014.
-The U.A.E. federal government and the public sector contributed approximately 28.5 per cent. as at 30 September 2014.
+According to data made available by the U.A.E.
+Central Bank, together, these deposits constituted approximately 88.5 per cent. of total deposits of the U.A.E. banking sector as at 31 December 2015.
+The U.A.E. federal government and the public sector constituted approximately 23.8 per cent. of total deposits within the U.A.E. banking sector as at 31 December 2015.
+Non-resident and other sources contributed approximately 11.7 per cent. as at the same date (source: U.A.E.
+Central Bank Statistical Bulletin December 2015).

-In response to the global financial crisis, the U.A.E.
+In response to the 2008 global financial crisis, the U.A.E.
 Central Bank announced a number of measures aimed at ensuring that adequate liquidity is available to banks operating in the U.A.E.
 In September 2008, the U.A.E.
 Central Bank established an AED 50.0 billion liquidity facility which banks can draw upon subject to posting eligible debt securities or Shari'a-compliant securities as collateral.
 The liquidity facility is available only for the purpose of funding existing commitments.
 New lending is required to be based on growth in the customer deposit base.
 The U.A.E.
 Central Bank also established a CD repo facility which also includes an Islamic-compliant version under which banks can use CDs as collateral for dirham or U.S. dollar funding from the U.A.E.
 Central Bank.
 Further, banks can access funds through the Marginal Lending Facility of the U.A.E.
 Central Bank.